-Presentations (with or without slides or video) vary in length from 30 to 75 minutes and are available as a motivational keynote or after-dinner speech.
+Presentations (with or without slides or video) vary in length from 30 to 75 minutes; and are available as a motivational speaker, keynote or after-dinner speech.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.